marctc/terraform-ark/README.md

-# terraform-velero
+# terraform-ark (DEPRECATED)
+_This project is no longer maintained.
+The original tool is renamed to [Velero](https://velero.io/)_and they improved they way to [install it](https://velero.io/docs/v1.2.0/install-overview/) in your cluster.

-Terraform module to create custom roles, service account and bucket binding for [Velero (formerly Heptio Ark)] (https://heptio.github.io/ark) disaster recovery tool.
+Terraform module to create custom roles, service account and bucket binding for [Heptio Ark](https://heptio.github.io/ark) disaster recovery tool.

 ## Usage example for GCP